-Culture Shock Miami (also known as CultureShockMiami.com) offers $5 student tickets to performances provided by more than 90 organizations, including top music, theatre, dance, and performing arts presenters in Miami-Dade County.
-Tickets are on sale now through www.cultureshockmiami.com or at www.TicketWeb.com.
+Culture Shock Miami (also known as CultureShockMiami.com) offers $5 student tickets to performances provided by more than 100 organizations, including top music, theatre, dance, and performing arts presenters in Miami-Dade County.
+Tickets are on sale now through www.cultureshockmiami.com.
 In addition to performing arts, students can get two-for-$5 or free admission passes to many South Florida museums, landmarks, and cultural destinations.

-For more information about this exciting program, contact Christina Tassy-Beauvoir at firstname.lastname@example.org or call the Department of Cultural Affairs at (305) 375-1949.
+For more information about this exciting program, contact program managers Christina Tassy-Beauvoir at email@example.com, Mary-Margaret Dale at Mary-Margaret.Dale@miamidade.gov or call (305) 375-1949.